m417z/KNSoft.SlimDetours/README.md

 - Lite
   - **Depends on `Ntdll.dll` only**
   - Retain API hooking functions only
-  - Remove support for ARM (ARM32), IA64, WinXP, GNUC
+  - Remove support for ARM (ARM32), IA64
   - Smaller binary size

-- Out-of-the-box
-  - NuGet package is released
+And here is a [Todo List](https://github.com/KNSoft/KNSoft.SlimDetours/milestones?with_issues=no).

 ## Usage